Biden clarifies "pandemic over" comments: "It basically is not where it was"

 President Biden on Tuesday addressed comments he made during a "60 Minutes" interview this week in which he said "the pandemic is over," per a pool report.

-Driving the news: Biden acknowledged at a New York City fundraiser that he was criticized for the remarks — which sparked a protest outside the White House, organized by the nonprofit MEAction Network, campaigning for long COVID sufferers.
+Driving the news: Biden acknowledged at a New York City fundraiser that he was criticized for the remarks.
 "But it basically is not where it was," Biden added.

 - The president urged those in attendance to get booster shots if they hadn't already.